 - Make a Memory Bracelet – For this activity, you could take your child to a craft store and let them pick out beads that they’d like to use to represent their loved one.
 Once you’re back at home, get some string, and help them put their bracelet together.
 It will be something they can wear whenever they’re missing their person.

 - Share a book together.
-There are so many wonderful children’s books that highlight the topic of grief for children.
-These are often portrayed in child-friendly ways which makes opening up a conversation about grief and loss so much easier.
+There are so many wonderful children’s books that help children cope with grief and loss.
+These are often portrayed in child-friendly ways, which makes opening up a conversation about grief and loss so much easier.
 It can also be a helpful way for children to connect with their own emotions and to ask questions.

 - Collect photos.
-This can be a wonderful activity to help children remember the good and happy times they had with their loved one.
+This can be a wonderful activity to help children remember the good and happy times they had with their loved one and process grief.
 It can help them to work through the memories and open up discussions that can be very healing for their feelings of grief and loss.

 Winston’s Wish has a great selection of resources, books, journals and memory boxes: https://shop.winstonswish.org/